jlyonsmith/HowTo/Install/Restic Backup Software.md

 Restic is a free, modern and easy to use Linux backup tool.
+Use as an alternative to [[Duplicity]].
 ## Installation

 ```sh
 apt install restic
 ```
 ## Configuration

 ### S3 Bucket